woocommerce/our-team/readme.txt

 = 1.3.0 =
 * New - Filters for taxonomy args, post type args and individual team member template.
 Kudos @helgatheviking.
+* Tweak - You can now use the 'slug' parameter in the shortcode to display an individual team member by slug.

 = 1.2.0 =
 * New - Team members can be sorted by meta.
 Kudos @helgatheviking.